Hitting the open road. Reconnecting with nature. Watching Netflix?

 Cellular Data Devices

-Using your cell phone as a wireless 4G LTE hotspot is the best RV WiFi option for most people.
+Using your cell phone as a wireless 5G hotspot is the best RV Wi-Fi option for most people.

-If you have an unlimited data plan, personal hotspots can deliver enough connectivity to watch Netflix or work online in most locations.
-You can also buy a personal hotspot device (like one of these from Verizon or Skyroam) and connect to 4G LTE networks.
+With an unlimited data plan, personal hotspots can deliver enough connectivity to watch Netflix or work online in most locations.
+You can also buy a personal hotspot device (like one from Verizon or Skyroam) and connect to 5G networks.

-Despite cell phone providers claiming they cover over 97% of Americans, the reality is that even the best cellular 4G LTE network covers only 70% of the country’s total landmass.
+Despite cell phone providers claiming they cover 98% of Americans, the reality is that even the best cellular 5G network covers only 70% of the country’s total landmass.
 That means millions of miles of terrain where your cell phone won’t be able to provide any connection.

 You can try and use cell phone signal boosters or external Mifi Antennas to increase the signal range.
 However, using cellular data isn’t always the best idea if you’re working online or planning to go somewhere remote.